In the animal kingdom, dogs are among the most humans’ favourite animals.

 Be Prepared For The Cost Of Raising A Puppy

-Raising a puppy takes a lot of time and effort, but it also requires quite a bit of money.
+Raising a puppy takes a lot of time and effort, but it also requires a lot of money.
 Things that new puppy owners should be prepared to buy include:

 - Food bowls